-In 1995, Partagas (The Dominican Brand owned by General Cigar , not the Cuban brand) released the Partagas 150 to celebrate the 150th Anniversary of the founding of the Partagas brand.
-The cigar sported a 18-year-old Cameroon wrapper at the time, which means (for those of you counting on your hands at home) that at this point, the wrapper covering this cigar is now an astounding 33 Years Old.
+In 1995, General Cigar Co. released the Partagas 150 to celebrate the 150th anniversary of the founding of the Partagas brand.
+The cigar sported a 18-year-old Cameroon wrapper at the time, which means it is now 33-years-old.

 - Country of Origin: Dominican Republic